ytvv/podfilter/readme.txt

 *Displays rare circlets, hides white, magical.
 *Displays rare druid pelts.
 Displays non eth with 0,2,and 3 sockets.
 Hides eth, and magical.
 *Displays rare barb helms.
-Hides white, magical.
+Displays eth/white 0,2,and 3 sockets.
+Will display if helm is eth or not.
+Hides magical.
 *Displays Greater Talons magical and rare.
 Hides white.
 *Displays Runic Talons magical and rare.
 Hides white.
 *Displays ELT pally shields with res>28 with 0,3,and 4 socket exlcudes ETH.
 Hides rares and magical.